Car Insurance Report 2020: How does pricing stack up in your state and are you paying too much?

 70% haven’t asked for a discount

 “Victorian motorists should be in the driver’s seat at the moment when it comes to negotiating reduced premiums,” Lamont says.
-“While you may not have qualified for premium reductions in the past, now is the time to make your insurer aware of your situation.”
+“While you may not have qualified for premium reductions in the past, now is the time to make your provider aware of your situation.”

 44% of Victorians struggle to pay their premium